vallzter/Team12/README.md

 ## Design Patterns

 We utilized 6 design patterns in sprint 2 which are listed below: <br />
-The registery was utilized with the meal package selection.
+The registery was utilized with the meal package selection. <br />
-Ingredients were implemented as a Value Object.
+Ingredients were implemented as a Value Object. <br />
-The shopping Cart was a plugin design.
+The shopping Cart was a plugin design. <br />
-The Delivery Time was a Service Stub.
+The Delivery Time was a Service Stub. <br />
-Delivery Place was an example of Gateway.
+Delivery Place was an example of Gateway. <br />
-The Shop Sorting system was a Seperate interface.
+The Shop Sorting system was a Seperate interface. <br />
-Adding packages as administrator was an example of the mapper.
+Adding packages as administrator was an example of the mapper. <br />
 Deleting packages was likewise an example of the same design principle.